navikt/backend-golden-path/README.md

 ## After using this template

 - Look over each `TODO` in this repository and make appropriate changes.
-- Change this README to suit your application!
-You can always view the backend-golden-path README by clicking "generated from [navikt/backend-golden-path](https://github.com/navikt/backend-golden-path)" in your repository's header. :)
+- Change this README to suit your application.
+(You can always view the backend-golden-path README by clicking "generated from [navikt/backend-golden-path](https://github.com/navikt/backend-golden-path)" in your repository's header)
+- Make the rest of your application!

 ## Workflows